THE

 f possesses the property g”

-= For every
+= for every

 x, x is an f imples